helena-intel/readmes/genai-best-practices.md

 guide](https://github.com/helena-intel/optimum-intel/wiki/OpenVINO-Integration-Installation-Guide) for step by step instructions and tips.

+Optimum is only used for exporting models.
+It is not needed for running inference.

 ## INT4 weight quantization

 The NNCF team has created recommended quantization configs for popular models which you can see here